LiamRiddell/WPF-D3D9-Hook/README.md

 # WPF D3D9 Hook (Milcore)
 **WARNING: This is an experimental project which should not be used in production.**

 This is a research project on how DirectX interfaces with WPF (Milcore) under the hood.
-The project does not really server any function.
+The project does not really serve any function.
 However, it's a proof of concept on how DirectX 9 can be hooked to render ontop of native WPF components.

 <p align="center">
   <img src="static/example.png"/>